dynatrace-partners/TechLab-Managed-Cluster-Automation/README.md

 Key | Value | Description
 ------------ | ------------- | -------------
 id | user\{\{envNumber\}\} | This will be both the ID and username for the login. email | test\{\{envNumber\}\}@test\{\{envNumber\}\}.com | This is the email for the user where the environment invitation will be sent.
-If you wish to use this account and complete the registration please change this to a real email address you can access.
+If you wish to use this account and complete the registration, please change this to a real email address you can access.
 Please note each email address can only be assigned to a single user on a cluster. firstName | test | The first name of the user lastName | user | The last name of the user groups | TechLab-Managed-Cluster-Automation-\{\{envNumber\}\} | The ID of the groups to assign the user to.
 Please note this must be the IDs and not the names of the groups.